 We set out from our hotel

-As we walked toward the tram station, the call to prayer began.
+As we made our way toward the tram station, the call to prayer began.
 I joined in silently...."please get us to the old city."
 Message sent.
 Message received.

 Like an intimidating barrier, the "Istanbulcard" machine was a big, harshly yellow, menacing box, with rows of black buttons and instructions in both Turkish and broken English.
 The line behind me was impatient as I tried to make sense of the directions.
 It was daunting.
 However, everywhere we go, there are nice people who either want to help or get you out of their way, so it was no surprise that someone stepped forward to lend a hand.
 Old city, here we come.

-Everything in Istanbul is crowded: the streets, the tram's cars and the sidewalks.
-People fill this city in a mosaic of colors and textures...old and young, browned and light skinned, smartly dressed and covered in black berkas, buildings centuries old near McDonalds and Burger King.
+Everything in Istanbul is crowded: the streets, the tram cars and the sidewalks.
+People fill this city in a mosaic of colors and textures...old and young, brown and light skinned, smartly dressed and those covered in black berkas, buildings centuries old next to McDonalds and Burger King.
 A cacophony of sounds and languages, with urgent shop keepers bidding passersby to see inside their shops.
 One shouted " I have everything inside, except customers."